M0-09/cpnt260-final-project/README.md

 4. Contact Form => https://formspree.io/library/simple-contact-form/
 5. Overall code help where needed => w3schools and MDN

-# Three page elements that can be foud on the website :
+# Three page elements that can be found on the website :

 1. Contact Form (Under the image gallery)
 2. Hero Section and CTA with css (background image + gradient-found on the home-page and the our-crew page)